cjpais/writing/serve/day/dec16_2020/index.md

 * valley of the moon
 * first trad
 * first multipitch
+* thanksgiving
+  * climb with luis, kaiti, dean
+* visiting home
+  * climb with cousin, dean, friend
+* first time driving off road?!
+  * now i want a 4x4

 from all of this what have i learned
 * looking for love, trying my best to give it, to strangers
 * need to stay focused on one thing and keep to it
   * ive gotten a lot of knowledge in a lot of areas, but
+* i love to climb, but if i do it too much i have issues